The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Introduction

-Moreover, beyond the single-$\qv$ orders, the ferromagnetic (FM) counterpart of the model exhibits spiral spin liquid behavior upon including both second- and third-neighbor interactions~\cite{Glittum2021}.
-Similar behavior may be expected for the antiferromagnet close to the line $J_3 = J_2/2$, where there is a continuous ground state degeneracy of spiral states.
+Beyond the single-$\qv$ orders, the ferromagnetic (FM) counterpart of the $J_1$-$J_2$-$J_3$ model exhibits spiral spin liquid behavior~\cite{Glittum2021}.
+Similar behavior is also expected for the antiferromagnet close to the line $J_3 = J_2/2$, where there is a continuous ground state degeneracy of spiral states.
+Previously, two parameter points on this line were investigated, suggesting a spiral spin liquid being realized at intermediate temperatures with potential phase transitions into lattice-symmetry broken states at low temperatures~\cite{Mohylna2022}.

-The classical triangular Heisenberg antiferromagnet thus remains a critical reference point for understanding the effects of frustration, both as a standalone system and as a baseline for quantum models.

-In this study, we present a comprehensive finite-temperature study of the classical triangular lattice Heisenberg antiferromagnet with up to third-neighbor exchange interactions (see Fig.~\ref{fig:lattice}).
-Using the nematic bond theory (NBT)~\cite{Schecter2017, Glittum2021}, we map out the finite-temperature phase diagram as function of second- and third-neigbor couplings, identifying phase transitions between high- and low-temperature phases, including spiral spin liquid phases and lattice-nematic phases.
+The classical triangular Heisenberg antiferromagnet thus remains a critical reference for understanding the effects of frustration, both as a standalone system and as a baseline for quantum models.
+Using the Nematic Bond Theory (NBT)~\cite{Schecter2017, Glittum2021}, we map out the finite-temperature phase diagram of the model as function of second- and third-neigbor couplings, identifying specific heat behaviors, lattice-symmetry breaking phase transitions and spiral spin liquids.

-Our work provides a missing study of classical frustrated triangular Heisenberg antiferromagnets at finite temperatures, establishing theoretical benchmarks for interpreting experimental observations.

-This article is structured as follows: We begin by introducing the model and method in Section~\ref{sec:model}.
+We begin by introducing the model and method in Section~\ref{sec:model}.
 In Section~\ref{sec:results}, we present the results, with Section~\ref{sec:cv} focusing on the specific heat and critical temperatures in the full exchange coupling space.
 Section~\ref{sec:ring} investigates the finite-temperature behavior of the system in the spiral spin liquid regime.
 Finally, we discuss our results and conclude in Sections~\ref{sec:discussion} and~\ref{sec:conclusion}, respectively.